Unfair dismissals: Reasonable redeployment opportunities

-Coleman Greig has a proven track record achieving great results for our clients in negotiation, mediation and resolution of commercial disputes and our lawyers are highly experience including 3 Accredited Specialists.
+Coleman Greig has a proven track record of achieving outstanding results for clients through negotiation, mediation, and the resolution of commercial disputes.
+Our team is highly experienced, with two Accredited Specialists adding recognised expertise to our practice.

 Our skilled team of negotiators can assist you in achieving a non-litigated solution to your issue and will work with you to identify a preferred outcome and the best way to achieve it.